 A broad-based parenting intervention delivered over eight weeks for parents of teenagers up to 16-years who are interested in learning a variety of parenting skills.
-Parents may be interested in promoting their teenager's development and potential or they may have concerns about their teenager's behavior.
-The program involves five (2-hour) group sessions of up to 12 parents.
-Parents actively participate in a range of exercises to learn about the influences on adolescent behavior, setting specific goals, and using strategies to promote a teenager's skills development, manage inappropriate behavior, and teach emotional self-regulation.
-Parents also learn how to plan around risk-taking behavior and risky situations.
-Then there are three (15 to 30 minute) individual (telephone) consultations to assist parents with independent problem solving while they are practicing the skills at home.
+Parents may be interested in promoting their teenager's development and potential or they may have concerns about their teenager's behaviour.
+The programme involves five (2-hour) group sessions of up to 12 parents.
+Parents actively participate in a range of exercises to learn about the influences on adolescent behaviour, setting specific goals, and using strategies to promote a teenager's skills development, manage inappropriate behaviour, and teach emotional self-regulation.
+Parents also learn how to plan around risk-taking behaviour and risky situations.
+Then there are three (15 to 30 minute) individual (telephone) consultations to assist parents with independent problem solving while they are practising the skills at home.

-Parents or caregivers who have concerns about their teenager's level of behavioral problems or simply wish to prevent behavioral problems from developing.
+Parents or carers who have concerns about their teenager's behavioural problems or simply wish to prevent behavioural problems from developing.
 Parents who have completed lower level interventions and have not achieved the goals they want, may benefit from a Group Teen Triple P intervention.
 Parents need to be able to commit to all eight sessions.